rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network/on-rsk.md

 If you need these nodes to run without incentivization, please refer to the much simpler <a href="../standard/">Standard version</a> of this guide.

 This guide uses a local RSK network.
-If you want to use Ethereum as a blockchain, follow the instructions <a href="../on-ethereum/">here</a>.
+If you want to use Ganache instead, follow the instructions <a href="../on-ganache/">here</a>.

 ## Table of Contents
 1. [Requirements](#requirements)